MrGKanev/StageGuard/readme.md

 ## Description

-StageGuard is a WordPress plugin designed to clearly indicate that a website is running in a staging environment and manage various aspects of the staging setup.
+StageGuard is a WordPress plugin designed to clearly indicate and manage a staging environment.
+It provides various features to protect your staging site, prevent accidental emails, and manage plugin activations.

 ## Features

-- Displays a prominent message in the admin panel indicating a staging environment.
+1. **Staging Environment Indicator**: Displays a prominent red message at the top of all pages indicating that the site is a staging environment.

+2. **Password Protection**: Redirects non-logged-in users to the WordPress login page, ensuring that only authenticated users can access the staging site.

+3. **IP Restriction**: Allows access only from specified IP addresses.

-- Automatically deactivates specific plugins.
+4. **Plugin Management**: Automatically deactivates specific plugins in the staging environment.

-- Prevents activation of certain plugins and provides a custom error message.
+5. **Search Engine Visibility**: Automatically sets the site to discourage search engines from indexing it.

-- Activates WooCommerce Coming Soon mode (for WooCommerce 9.1 or higher).
+6. **WooCommerce Coming Soon Mode**: Activates WooCommerce Coming Soon mode if WooCommerce is installed.

-- Disables search engine visibility for WordPress.
-- Adds a visual indicator on the frontend for staging environments.
-- Provides a settings page to toggle Debug Mode.
+7. **Email Catching**: Prevents emails from being sent out from the staging environment.

+8. **Debug Mode Toggle**: Easily enable or disable WordPress debug mode.

-- Modifies robots.txt to disallow all crawling.
+9. **Robots.txt Modification**: Modifies the robots.txt file to disallow all crawlers.

-- Offers WP-CLI support for managing debug mode.
+10. **Logging System**: Keeps a log of important actions for debugging and monitoring.

 ## Deactivated Plugins